ToruNiina/Boost.toml/README.md

 }
 ```

-If the array or table that is converted has many many elements, it will take
+If the array or table has many many elements, it will take
 a long time because it constructs completely new array or table and
 deeply copy all the elements.

 In some cases, it is intolerable.

 To avoid deep copy, you can get them as a (const) reference.
+All the elements are kept intact, so you need explicit conversion for
+each element, but it copies nothing.

 ```cpp
 toml::value  v{1,2,3,4,5};